 Note: ELA and mathematics test results include the Smarter Balanced Summative Assessment and the CAA.
-The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter

-Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.
+The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.

-CAASPP Test Results in Science for All Students
+CAASPP Test Results in Science for All Students Grades Five, Eight, and Ten

-Percent of Students Scoring at Proficient or Advanced (meeting or exceeding the state standards)
+Percentage of Students Meeting or Exceeding the State Standard

-Subject Sch ool District Sta ate
+Subject School School District District State State

-16-17 17-18 16-17 17-18 16-17 17-18
+17-18 18-19 17-18 18-19 17-18 18-19

 Science N/A N/A N/A N/A N/A N/A